 • Pour the mixture into piping bag

-• On a silicon mat or macaron mat, pipe in the centre of macaron circle (on the mat) and press the piping bag until the circle is covered.
+• On a silicon mat or macaron mat, pipe in the centre of the macaron circle (on the mat) and press the piping bag until the circle is covered.

 • Repeat/ pipe till the mixture is finished